Leptorhaphis

 Leptorhaphis is a genus of lichens in the family Naetrocymbaceae.
 Members of the genus are commonly called birchbark dot lichens.
 The genus comprises eight recognized species that are widely distributed, primarily growing on the bark of deciduous trees such as birch, aspen, and larch.
 Most species lack a visible thallus and are considered saprobic rather than truly lichenized, as they generally do not form a stable partnership with algae.

 Taxonomy

 The genus was circumscribed in 1855 by Gustav Wilhelm Körber, who assigned Leptorhaphis oxyspora as the type species.
-Körber distinguished Leptorhaphis from Arthopyrenia based on the elliptical-hemispherical to spherical apothecia that are innate-sessile with a distinctive distinctive hard, blackish outer wall that has a white, barely visible pore at the apex.
+Körber distinguished Leptorhaphis from Arthopyrenia based on the elliptical-hemispherical to spherical apothecia that are innate-sessile with a distinctive hard, blackish outer wall that has a white, barely visible pore at the apex.
 The genus is characterised by having a colourless or faintly brownish gelatinous nucleus, greenish-brown rounded paraphyses, and 2–4 needle-like spores per ascus that are colourless and contained within short asci.
 Körber noted that while this genus had recently become known and he agreed with Massalongo's principles for establishing new genera through essential methodological agreement, he believed that after conducting thorough spore studies, one could assume a closer relationship with the latter genus based on the specified spore form.